best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/.govcookiecutter/organisational_frameworks/GDS/request_template.md

 # Checklists

 <!--
-These are DO-CONFIRM checklists; it CONFIRMs that you have DOne each item.
+These are do-confirm checklists; it confirms that you have DOne each item.

 Outstanding actions should be completed before reviewers are assigned; if actions are irrelevant, please try and add a comment stating why.

-Incomplete pull/merge requests MAY be blocked until actions are resolved, or closed at the reviewers' discretion.
+Incomplete pull/merge requests may be blocked until actions are resolved, or closed at the reviewers' discretion.
 -->